Berkeley-CS61B/website-sp24/projects/proj0/index.md

 At this point, your 2048 implementation should be complete!
 You should now be passing all of the tests in every testing file.

-Testing files such as `TestMultipleMoves` test all the things you write in coordination with each other.
+Testing files such as `TestMultipleMoves` and `TestNbyN` test all the things you write in coordination with each other.
 Such a test is called an _integration test_ and is incredibly important in testing.
 While unit tests run things in isolation, integration tests run things all together and are designed to catch obscure bugs that occur as a result of the interaction between different functions you've written.
-Do not attempt to debug `TestMultipleMoves` until you're passing the rest of the tests!
+Do not attempt to debug `TestMultipleMoves` or `TestNbyN` until you're passing the rest of the tests!

 If you're failing the following tests (click each test to see the input and buggy output):